taciogt/coursera-progfun1/docs/week_1.md

 3. Apply the operator to the operands;

-A name is evaluated by replacing it with the right hand side of its definition The evaluation process stops once it results ina  vallue A value is a number (for the moment).
+A name is evaluated by replacing it with the right hand side of its definition The evaluation process stops once it results in a value.
+A value is a number (for the moment).
 Later on there will be other kinds of values.

 Example: